 \section{Abstract}

-Smalls scale challenges suggest some missing pieces in our current understandings of dark matter.
-A cascade theory for dark matter flow is proposed to provide extra insights, similar to the cascade in hydrodynamic turbulence.
-The energy cascade from small to large scales with a constant rate $\varepsilon_u$ ($\approx -4.6\times 10^{-7}m^2/s^3$) is a fundamental feature of dark matter flow.
-Energy cascade leads to a two-thirds law for kinetic energy $v_r^2$ on scale $r$ such that $v_r^2 \propto (\varepsilon_u r)^{2/3}$, as confirmed by N-body simulations.
-This is equivalent to a four-thirds law for mean halo density $\rho_s$ enclosed in the scale radius $r_s$ such that $\rho_s \propto \varepsilon_u^{2/3}G^{-1}r_s^{-4/3}$, as confirmed by data from galaxy rotation curves.
-By identifying relevant key constants, critical scales of dark matter might be obtained.
-The largest halo scale $r_l$ can be determined by $-u_0^3/\varepsilon_u$, where $u_0$ is the velocity dispersion.
-The smallest scale $r_{\eta}$ is dependent on the nature of dark matter.
-For collisionless dark matter, $r_{\eta} \propto (-{G\hbar/\varepsilon_{u}}) ^{1/3}\approx 10^{-13}m$, where $\hbar$ is the Planck constant.
-A uncertainty principle for momentum and acceleration fluctuations is also postulated.
-For self-interacting dark matter, $r_{\eta} \propto \varepsilon_{u}^2 G^{-3}(\sigma/m)^3$, where $\sigma/m$ is the cross-section.
-On halo scale, the energy cascade leads to an asymptotic slope $\gamma=-4/3$ for fully virialized halos with a vanishing radial flow, which might explain the nearly universal halo density.
-Based on continuity equation, halo density is analytically shown to be closely dependent on the radial flow and mass accretion such that simulated halos can have different limiting slopes.
+Small scale challenges suggest some missing pieces in our current understanding of dark matter.
+A cascade theory for dark matter is proposed to provide extra insights, similar to the cascade phenomenon in hydrodynamic turbulence.
+The kinetic energy is cascaded in dark matter from small to large scales involving a constant rate $\varepsilon_u$ ($\approx -4.6\times 10^{-7}m^2/s^3$).
+Confirmed by N-body simulations, the energy cascade leads to a two-thirds law for kinetic energy $v_r^2$ on scale $r$ such that $v_r^2 \propto (\varepsilon_u r)^{2/3}$.
+Equivalently, a four-thirds law can be established for halo density $\rho_s$ enclosed in the scale radius $r_s$ such that $\rho_s \propto \varepsilon_u^{2/3}G^{-1}r_s^{-4/3}$, which can be confirmed by galaxy rotation curves.
+Critical properties of dark matter might be obtained by identifying key constants on relevant scales.
+First, the largest halo scale $r_l$ can be determined by $-u_0^3/\varepsilon_u$, where $u_0$ is the velocity dispersion.
+Second, the smallest scale $r_{\eta}$ is dependent on the nature of dark matter.
+For collisionless dark matter, length scale $r_{\eta} \propto (-{G\hbar/\varepsilon_{u}}) ^{1/3}\approx 10^{-13}m$ was found along with the mass scale $m_{X}\propto (-{\varepsilon _{u} \hbar ^{5}}{G^{-4}})^{1/9} \approx 10^{12}GeV$, where $\hbar$ is the Planck constant.
+An uncertainty principle for momentum and acceleration fluctuations is also postulated.
+For self-interacting dark matter, $r_{\eta} \propto \varepsilon_{u}^2 G^{-3}(\sigma/m)^3$, where $\sigma/m$ is the cross-section of interaction.
+On halo scale, the energy cascade leads to an asymptotic density slope $\gamma=-4/3$ for fully virialized haloes with a vanishing radial flow, which might explain the nearly universal halo density.
+Based on the continuity equation, halo density is analytically shown to be closely dependent on the radial flow and mass accretion, such that simulated haloes can have different limiting slopes.
 A modified Einasto density profile is proposed accordingly.

 \begingroup

 \endgroup